GoodGuyAdy/LinkLens/README.md

 > **Graph-Augmented GenAI for Personalized Suggestions and Smart QA**

 **LinkLens** is a GenAI system that models user-entity interactions as a graph, enabling intelligent suggestions and natural language question answering using LLMs.
-Built with Django, Neo4j, and LangChain, it turns raw interaction events (like, hate, follow, etc.) into meaningful knowledge and context-aware recommendations.
+Built with Django, Neo4j, and LangChain, it turns raw interaction events (like, dislike, follow, etc.) into meaningful knowledge and context-aware recommendations.

 ---